PseudoKnight/CHNaughty/README.md

 The following conditions must be met for a player to sleep: the location must be a bed, the player must be near it, it must not be obstructed, it must be night and there must not be hostile mobs nearby.

-### ping([player])
-Returns the player's ping to the server.
-This data is stored on the server, so the accuracy of the result is dependent on the server's method.

 ### pswing_hand([player], [hand])
 Swing the player's hand in an attack animation.
 The hand parameter can be either main_hand (default) or off_hand.